 Medium format had it's fair share of variations in camera design, from panoramic rangefinders to traditional style SLR design to modular systems with swappable parts.

 Whilst 35mm stills and modern digital cameras use a universal 3:2 aspect ratio for recording images, medium format camera systems can vary.

 Hasselblad cameras are famous for their 6x6 square images, whilst brands like Mamiya, Pentax, Yashica and Fujifilm manufactured cameras that use different negative ratios such as 6x4.5 or 6x7.

 Most often the camera name is an indicator of the aspect ratio it shoots, such as the Pentax 67 or the Bronica RF645.

-The 'Twin-lens reflex camera' as made popular by Rolleiflex, is an all mechanical camera that utilises two fixed focal length lenses.
+The 'Twin-lens reflex camera' as made popular by Rolleiflex, is an all mechanical camera that utilizes two fixed focal length lenses.
 One is used for focusing through the top down viewing screen, and the other is for taking your exposure.
-A light meter will be required for gaining correct exposure however.
+A light meter will be required for gaining correct exposure though.

 Although less popular and massively overshadowed by the mass arrival of 35mm cameras in the 1940's, the folding camera is a unique style of compact camera that features a lens attached to bellows to achieve focus.
 A small rangefinder is usually included to aid with focus and composition.